siia-fisd/altdata-council/README.md

 * product manager: better user experience, usage analytics
 * engineering: easier to build data pipelines, less infrastructure to manage

-## Architecture
+## Who participates?

+Initially the working group will consist of mostly buy-side institutions.
+Membership will then be extended to sell-side institutions and data vendors.

+## What do the standards cover?

-To achieve the standards goals, the following technology should be available to participants:
+To achieve the goals, the following should be available:

+* Vendor best practices: guiding vendors on how to best deliver data
+* Documentation standards: consistent data documentation, similar to [API Blueprint](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md#i-api-blueprint-language-1)
-* Meta database: covering file attributes, column definitions and quality tests
+* Data definition language: covering data schema, file attributes and quality tests
+* Issue tracker: transparent tracking of problems and improvement requests
+* Knowledge base: containing answers/solutions (including code) to commonly asked questions/problems
 * Authentication provider: defining data access permissions and providing authentication

-* Knowledge base: containing answers/soutions to commonly asked questions/problems
+## Tools

-Additionally, there should be open source tools for:
+There should be open source tools for:

+* documentation creation and testing
 * data push and pull to/from various data sources
-* data ingestion of varied data
+* data ingestion of varied data compliant with standards DDL
 * data quality testing
-* data joining
+* data joining across vendors

-## Data Vendor Best Practices

-* enable data download without having to change firewall and proxy settings
-	* enable http redirect
-* provide data in machine readable format
-* provide meta data that defines how data should be ingested
-	* parquet files with built in schema
-	* if schema changes, show which columns were added/removed/renamed
-* store all historic predictions for point-in-time analysis
-	* at minimum don't overwrite old data with current data
-	* if methodology changes, keep old methodolgy data and provide
-* provide pre-cleaned test data
-* provide replicable case studies

-[look at fds docs]
+* permissions management and auth

+## Roadmap

+TBD

+## Procedures

+TBD.
+Covering:

+* how often to meet?
+* who works on what?
+* voting on best practices?
+* issue tracking and enhacement requests?